 Body Life: Whose Responsibility is It?

-In a previous post we tried to define Body Life.
 Members of the Body living together in accordance with God’s design results in tremendous benefits to both the Church collectively and as individuals.
 But, whose responsibility is it to foster Body Life within the Church?

 Body Life doesn’t come natural to us fallen human beings.
 We tend to live for self.
 Consequently, how to live life together as members of one another must be taught.
 Teachers have a wonderful setting for helping students practice Body Life principles.
 Teachers also have opportunity to model Body Life.
 Click below for two teacher training worksheets that will help teachers build a classroom environment in keeping with God’s design for the Body.